-MAKE UP POLICY FOR MISSED EXAMS, QUIZZES, OR READINGS
+• MAKE UP POLICY FOR MISSED EXAMS, QUIZZES, OR READINGS

 Extensions will only occur in extreme circumstances.
-A Dean of Students note (https://care.dso.ufl.edu/instructor-notifications/) verifying documentation of illness or a personal matter must be provided.
+A Dean of Students note (https://care.dso.ufl.edu/instructor-notifications/) verifying documentation of illness or a personal matter should be provided for extended periods of absence.
 All requests for completing assigned work at days or times other than provided in the syllabus should be submitted well in advance of the regularly scheduled assignment.
 In emergency situations where advance notice is not possible, provide notice and documentation within 24 hours (1 day) of the due date for the scheduled assignment.